 4. Hedge Clauses.
 The Act voids any provision of a contract that purports to waive compliance with any provision of the Act.
 The SEC staff takes the position that an adviser that includes any such provision in a contract misleads its clients in violation of the Act’s anti-fraud provisions by creating in the mind of the client the belief that a legal right or remedy under the Act is not available.

 Indemnification Clauses.
-Historically, the SEC staff has taken the position that prohibition would, for example, preclude an adviser from purporting to limit its culpability to acts involving gross negligence or willful malfeasances, even if the hedge clause explicitly provides that rights under federal or state law cannot be relinquished.
-Recently, the SEC staff has stated that whether such an indemnification clause would, turns on “the form and content of the particular hedge clause (e.g., its accuracy), any oral or written communications between the investment adviser and the client about the hedge clause, and the particular circumstances of the client.”
+Historically, the SEC staff has taken the position that the prohibition would, for example, preclude an adviser from purporting to limit its culpability to acts involving gross negligence or willful malfeasances, even if the hedge clause explicitly provides that rights under federal or state law cannot be relinquished.
+Recently, the SEC staff has stated that whether such an indemnification clause would be effective, turns on “the form and content of the particular hedge clause (e.g., its accuracy), any oral or written communications between the investment adviser and the client about the hedge clause, and the particular circumstances of the client.”

 5. Termination Penalties.
 The SEC staff takes the position that certain fees that may have the effect of penalizing a client for ending the advisory relationship, or that may make the client reluctant to terminate an adviser, may be inconsistent with the adviser’s fiduciary duties and may violate section 206.
 Thus, the SEC staff interprets the anti-fraud provisions of the Act to require an adviser receiving its fee in advance to give a client terminating a contract a pro rata refund of pre-paid fees (less reasonable expenses), unless the adviser is to receive a pre-determined amount upon termination for services already performed, and the client is provided adequate disclosure.